 Now faith is the substance of things hoped for, the evidence of things not seen.
 Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear.

 - The substance of things hoped for

 Perhaps the wording of the NIV will make it clearer:

 Now faith is confidence in what we hope for and assurance about what we do not see.
 By faith we understand that the universe was formed at God’s command, so that what is seen was not made out of what was visible.

 Many Evangelicals get upset when someone suggests that their faith is a blind faith.
-But isn’t that exactly how Hebrews defines faith, believing without seeing; that faith is the proof of belief in that which can not be seen?
+But isn’t that exactly how Hebrews defines faith: believing without seeing; that faith is the proof of belief in that which can not be seen?

-Creationists would do well to read Hebrews 11 the next time they try to scientifically prove creationism.
+Creationists would do well to read Hebrews 11 the next time they try to scientifically “prove” creationism.
 Hebrews 11 makes it clear that believing God created the universe requires faith.
 It requires faith to ignore the overwhelming scientific evidence for the formation of the universe, earth, and life.
-Creationists embarrass themselves and besmirch their religion when they try to make creationism fit in a scientific box.
+Creationists embarrass themselves and besmirch their religion when they try to make creationism fit into a scientific box.
 And when their efforts fail, what do they do?
 They retreat to the safety of faith, a place they should have stayed to start with.

 Bruce Gerencser, 63, lives in rural Northwest Ohio with his wife of 42 years.
 He and his wife have six grown children and thirteen awesome grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
 For more information about Bruce, please read the About page.